 The Covid-19 pandemic has led to groups needing to cancel events, shows, tours and trips at short notice as well as incurring additional costs to run their group in a safe way.
 The University's Alumni Board have provided us with funding to support student groups that have been affected financially by the Covid-19 pandemic to enable them to recover costs and keep their group afloat.

-Covid-19 Support Grants can only be applied for in Round 1 (October) and should be for either:
+Covid-19 Support Grants can only be applied for in Round 1 (October) and Round 3 (January/February) and should be for either:

 The panel will consider Covid-19 Support Grant applications based on the following questions: